nodeshift/nodejs-reference-architecture/docs/development/mono-repository.md

 If you are making a breaking change that is across all packages, apply major version to all packages.

+#### Advanced Tips / Tricks

+* TODO section blurb about hoisting and nohoist for strategies
+* TODO section for yarn resolutions

 [yarn-workspaces]: https://classic.yarnpkg.com/lang/en/docs/workspaces/
 [npm-workspaces]: https://docs.npmjs.com/cli/v7/using-npm/workspaces